AliceYuan/vim-config/README.md

 My vim config :)

 Version 1.00: June 18 2012
-Check Vimrc for plugins used.
+\n Check Vimrc for plugins used.

 How to install:
 cd ~